“Chocolate is the Beyoncé of the food world” – Anjali Johny

 - Let it sit for 2-3 minutes and whisk the cream to incorporate the chocolate.
+Add a pinch of salt.
 In case your chocolate is not completely melted you can microwave it for 10 seconds and stir.

 - Let the ganache cool down completely till it reaches a spreadable consistency.